mehmet-erim/ngxs-schematic/README.md

 },
 /*
 Optional
-If you are do not enter a path, ngxs-schematic will use your selected project source path An app example src/app/store
+If you are not sure of the folder path, ngxs-schematic will use your selected project source path An app example src/app/store
 An lib example projects/core/src/lib